bjrobillard/bjrobillard/README.md

 ![UML_Main_Class](/Kattis-Problems/Python/unittesting/uml/Main%20Class.png)
 ![UML_Palindrome_Class](/Kattis-Problems/Python/unittesting/uml/Shape%20UML.png)

-These are some examples of how I used different testing libraries to help prove the functionality of
+These are some examples of how I used different testing libraries to help prove the functionality of the programs I made to solve the problems.
 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).